ericpruitt/sshfsexec/README.md

 the second pass.
 During the first execution, `transargs` will not be populated, and `sshremote` will not yet be set if sshfsexec was run outside of an SSHFS mount.
 A sample configuration script can be found in this directory with the in the file named "config-sample.py".
-When the script is executed, the following variables are accessible and manipulatable inside the execution context:
+When the script is executed, it is executed inside of sshfsexec's `main` function with unrestricted access to the code, but a list of the most relevant variables follows below.

-### pre_process_config ###
+### Options ###

-Variable indicating whether or not the configuration file is being executed before or after the command arguments have been translated to remote paths.
+**pre_process_config**: Variable indicating whether or not the configuration file is being executed before or after the command arguments have been translated to remote paths.

-### command ###

-Basename of the command being executed / the basename of argv0 when the sshfsexec is launched.
+**command**: Basename of the command being executed / the basename of argv0 when the sshfsexec is launched.

-### originalargs ###

-Iterable containing the untranslated arguments passed to the command.

-### transargs ###

-Arguments that will be used to execute the command on the remote system.
-If any of the original arguments were paths on the remote system, the path in `transargs` will be the path as it exists on the remote server instead of how it was referenced within the SSHFS mount.

-### environment ###

-A dictionary containing the environment variables that will be passed to the subprocess.
-Note that for commands run via SSH, the environment variables are set locally before SSH is launched.
-This means that environment variables are subject to the configuration settings on the remote host, specifically `PermitUserEnvironment`.

-### commandprefix ###

-These commands will be executed in remote shell prior to launching the desired command.
-By default, it is used to `cd` into the remote directory that corresponds to the local directory when an command is launched inside a folder within an SSHFS mount.

-### cwdtranslation ###

-When a command is launched inside a directory within an SSHFS mount, `cwdtranslation` is a tuple that contains the remote login ("user@hostname" or "hostname"), the remote directory that corresponds to the current working directory, and the remote directory that the SSHFS mount point corresponds to.
-If a command is launched outside of an SSHFS folder, this variable will be `None`.

-### translate_all_arguments ###

-Outside of a folder in an SSHFS mount, sshfsexec will only check to see if an argument is a path mounted in an SSHFS volume if the argument begins with '/', '../', or './' or contains '/../'.
+**translate_all_arguments**: Outside of a folder in an SSHFS mount, sshfsexec will only check to see if an argument is a path mounted in an SSHFS volume if the argument begins with '/', '../', or './' or contains '/../'.
 This is to prevent commands from being executed on remote systems when one of the command's arguments also happens to share the name of a SSHFS folder.
 To demonstrate a use-case, let's pretend we have a server hosting Project X with the hostname "projectx.company.tld."
 On my personal computer, I am working on Project Y which happens to have have a dependency on Project X, so I setup the following SSHFS mount:

     $ sshfs projectx.company.tld ~/programming/projecty/projectx